siddhesh-Mhatre/DSA/Problem Solving/Array/Most_asked_question/question/question.md

 Rotate Array		-> done
 Find duplicates in an array -> done
-Move all zeroes to end of array	-> 	 Done (should optimise) Sort an array of 0s, 1s and 2s	Solve , Solve	Code	Video Intersection of two arrays
+Move all zeroes to end of array	-> 	 Done (should optimise) Sort an array of 0s, 1s and 2s	Solve , Solve	-> done Intersection of two arrays
 Reverse an array
 Swapping Elements in an array